dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 ![Entity diagram](complex-data-model/_static/diagram.png)

+The preceding diagram shows:

-Besides the one-to-many relationship lines (1 to \*), you can see here the one-to-zero-or-one relationship line (1 to 0..1) between the Instructor and OfficeAssignment entities and the zero-or-one-to-many relationship line (0..1 to *) between the Instructor and `Department` entities.
+* Several one-to-many relationship lines (1 to \*).
+* The one-to-zero-or-one relationship line (1 to 0..1) between the `Instructor` and `OfficeAssignment` entities.
+* The zero-or-one-to-many relationship line (0..1 to *) between the `Instructor` and `Department` entities.

 ## Seed the DB with Test Data

-Replace the code in the *Data/DbInitializer.cs* file with the following code in order to provide seed data for the new entities you've created.
+Update the code in  *Data/DbInitializer.cs*:

 [!code-csharp[Main](intro/samples/cu/Data/DbInitializer.cs?name=snippet_Final)]

-As you saw in the first tutorial, most of this code simply creates new entity objects and loads sample data into properties as required for testing.
-Notice how the many-to-many relationships are handled: the code creates relationships by creating entities in the `Enrollments` and `CourseAssignment` join entity sets.
+The preceding code provides seed data for the new entities.
+Most of this code creates new entity objects and loads sample data.
+The sample data is used for testing.
+The preceding code creates the following many-to-many relationships:

+* `Enrollments`
+* `CourseAssignment`

 ## Add a migration